core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 # Current Methods for Rekeying OSCORE {#sec-current-methods}

 Two peers communicating using OSCORE may choose to renew their shared keying information by establishing a new OSCORE Security Context for a variety of reasons.
-A particular reason is approaching limits set for safe key usage {{I-D.ietf-core-oscore-key-limits}}.
-Practically, when the relevant limits have been reached for an OSCORE Security Context, the two peers have to establish a new OSCORE Security Context, in order to continue using OSCORE for secure communication.
+A particular reason is the approaching of limits that have been set for safe key usage {{I-D.ietf-core-oscore-key-limits}}.
+Practically, when the relevant limits are reached for an OSCORE Security Context, the two peers have to establish a new OSCORE Security Context, in order to continue using OSCORE for secure communication.
 That is, the two peers have to establish new Sender and Recipient Keys, as the keys actually used by the AEAD algorithm.

-In addition to approaching the key usage limits, there may be other reasons for a peer to initiate a key update procedure.
+In addition to the approaching of key usage limits, there may be other reasons for a peer to initiate a key update procedure.
 These include: the OSCORE Security Context approaching its expiration time; application policies prescribing a regular key rollover; approaching the exhaustion of the Sender Sequence Number space in the OSCORE Sender Context.

-It is RECOMMENDED that the peer initiating the key update procedure starts it with some margin, i.e., well before actually experiencing the trigger event forcing to perform a key update, e.g., the OSCORE Security Context expiration or the exhaustion of the Sender Sequence Number space.
-If the rekeying is not initiated ahead of these events, it may become practically impossible to perform a key update with certain methods, and/or without aborting ongoing message exchanges.
+It is RECOMMENDED that the peer initiating the key update procedure starts it with some margin, i.e., well before actually experiencing the trigger event that forces to perform a key update (e.g., the OSCORE Security Context expiration or the exhaustion of the Sender Sequence Number space).
+If the rekeying is not initiated ahead of these events, it may become practically impossible to perform a key update with certain methods and/or without aborting ongoing message exchanges.

-Other specifications define a number of ways for rekeying OSCORE, as summarized below.
+Other specifications define a number of ways for rekeying OSCORE, which are summarized below.

 * The two peers can run the procedure defined in {{Section B.2 of RFC8613}}.
-That is, the two peers exchange three or four messages, protected with temporary Security Contexts adding randomness to the ID Context.
+That is, the two peers exchange three or four messages that are protected with temporary Security Contexts, thus adding randomness to the ID Context.

    As a result, the two peers establish a new OSCORE Security Context with new ID Context, Sender Key, and Recipient Key, while keeping the same OSCORE Master Secret and OSCORE Master Salt from the old OSCORE Security Context.

-   This procedure does not require any additional components to what OSCORE already provides, and it does not provide forward secrecy.
+   This procedure does not require any additional components to what OSCORE already provides and it does not provide forward secrecy.

    The procedure defined in {{Section B.2 of RFC8613}} is used in 6TiSCH networks {{RFC7554}}{{RFC8180}} when handling failure events.
 That is, a node acting as Join Registrar/Coordinator (JRC) assists new devices, namely "pledges", to securely join the network as per the Constrained Join Protocol {{RFC9031}}.
 In particular, a pledge exchanges OSCORE-protected messages with the JRC, from which it obtains a short identifier, link-layer keying material and other configuration parameters.
 As per {{Section 8.3.3 of RFC9031}}, a JRC that experiences a failure event may likely lose information about joined nodes, including their assigned identifiers.
 Then, the reinitialized JRC can establish a new OSCORE Security Context with each pledge, through the procedure defined in {{Section B.2 of RFC8613}}.

-* The two peers can run the OSCORE profile {{RFC9203}} of the Authentication and Authorization for Constrained Environments (ACE) Framework {{RFC9200}}.
+* The two peers can use the OSCORE profile {{RFC9203}} of the Authentication and Authorization for Constrained Environments (ACE) Framework {{RFC9200}}.

-  When a CoAP client uploads an Access Token to a CoAP server as an access credential, the two peers also exchange two nonces.
-Then, the two peers use the two nonces together with information provided by the ACE Authorization Server that issued the Access Token, in order to derive an OSCORE Security Context.
+  When a CoAP client uploads an access token to a CoAP server as an access credential, the two peers also exchange two nonces.
+Then, the two peers use the two nonces together with information provided by the ACE authorization server that issued the access token, in order to derive an OSCORE Security Context.

   This procedure does not provide forward secrecy.

-* The two peers can run the EDHOC key exchange protocol based on Diffie-Hellman and defined in {{RFC9528}}, in order to establish a pseudo-random key in a mutually authenticated way.
+* The two peers can run the EDHOC key exchange protocol based on Diffie-Hellman and defined in {{RFC9528}}, in order to establish a shared pseudo-random secret key in a mutually authenticated way.

    Then, the two peers can use the established pseudo-random key to derive external application keys.
 This allows the two peers to securely derive an OSCORE Master Secret and an OSCORE Master Salt, from which an OSCORE Security Context can be established.

    This procedure additionally provides forward secrecy.

-   EDHOC also specifies an optional function, EDHOC\_KeyUpdate, to perform a key update in a more efficient way than re-running EDHOC.
-The two communicating peers call EDHOC\_KeyUpdate with equivalent input, which results in derivation of a new shared pseudo-random key.
+   EDHOC also specifies an optional function, namely EDHOC\_KeyUpdate, to perform a key update in a more efficient way than re-running EDHOC.
+The two communicating peers call EDHOC\_KeyUpdate with equivalent input, which results in the derivation of a new shared pseudo-random secret key.
 Usage of EDHOC\_KeyUpdate preserves forward secrecy.

    Note that EDHOC may be run standalone or as part of other workflows, such as when using the EDHOC and OSCORE profile of ACE {{I-D.ietf-ace-edhoc-oscore-profile}}.